giacomocoraluppi/ProjectEC327/README.md

 How to Build:
 This program requires SFML to run (A multimedia library for C++).
-SFML can be downloaded from www.sfml-dev.org or through Microsoft Visual Studios.
+SFML can be downloaded from www.sfml-dev.org.
 Compile the code and run the executable.

 Youtube link: